 Travel Outside the U.S.

-It is not recommended that you travel while you are waiting for your EAD card.
-If you choose to travel, you must bring the following documents with you:
+We strongly recommend against traveling abroad while you are waiting for your EAD card.
+However, if you choose to travel, you must take the following documents with you:

 Report the end your OPT at any time by completing the OPT Employment and Address Update Form.

 F-1 students who complete their OPT period successfully until the end of their Employment Authorization Card (EAD) have a 60-day grace period.
 During the grace period, students must prepare to depart the U.S., gain a new F-1 status, or change to another immigration status.

 A Transfer Out Request Form must be submitted to CIE within the grace period if you plan to start a new academic program at a school other than CSULB.